Gerak Khas (TV series)

-Gerak Khas is a Malaysian police procedural television drama series broadcast on TV1, TV2 and TV3.
+Gerak Khas is a Malaysian police procedural television drama series broadcast on TV1, TV2, TV3 and TVS.
 The series follows the crime-fighting efforts of the Royal Malaysia Police (RMP), led by SAC Datuk Helmi (Yusof Haslam), from murders to terrorism and many other crimes committed in Malaysia.
 Gerak Khas ran from April 5, 1999 until March 27, 2021, spanning 20 seasons and 1054 episodes, making it the longest-running primetime drama series on Malaysian television.

 Series overview

 Gerak Khas centers on murders, bank robberies, loan sharks, terrorists, kidnappings, drug trafficking, money laundering and other crimes committed in Malaysia, where the RMP are called to handle the cases.
 Though some of the series' episodes are fictitious, there are also episodes based on true stories.

 Datuk Yusof Haslam directed both the series and its film adaptations, which are produced by his company, Skop Productions.
 Gerak Khas underwent major changes to its cast members, with the exceptions of Yusof, AC Mizal, A. Galak, Farid Amirul, Deen Maidin, Shaharon Anuar and Abby Abadi, who were the original cast members.
 The series received recognition from The Malaysia Book of Records as the country's longest running television drama series.

 The series went on hiatus in 2011 after the 13th season finished airing that year.
 Metro Skuad, a similar true crime series (also produced by Yusof), was created as a replacement to Gerak Khas and ran for two seasons, airing from 2012 to 2013.
 Gerak Khas was subsequently revived in 2014, and its 14th season (the first season in three years) began airing on 14 February.

-In 2018, it was reported that AC Mizal would reprise his role as Mazlan after he left the series in 2002, but he declined, telling Haslam he will "let his previous involvement become nostalgic".
+In 2018, it was reported that AC Mizal would reprise his role as Mazlan after he left the series in 2002, but he declined, telling Yusof he will "let his previous involvement become nostalgic".
 Reruns of the 11th and 15th seasons were broadcast on TV2 from December 2019 until January 2021.

 Due to the worldwide COVID-19 pandemic and the Malaysian movement control order, Gerak Khas was suspended from airing in February 2020, resulting in the cessation of its production.
 It was replaced by reruns of the 19th season, before filming resumed in late June 2020.

 Yusof Haslam announced in an interview with Berita Harian that Gerak Khas will end production after its 20th and final season.
 It began airing on TV3 on December 4, 2020, under the title Gerak Khas The Finale.
 After the series' conclusion, a spin-off series, Gerak Khas Undercover began airing on TV3, starting October 1, 2021.

 In October 2025, four years after Gerak Khas ended, Yusof announced that the series will return on air in 2026 with its premiere date yet to be announced.
-Sarawak-based TV channel, TVS acquired the broadcasting rights for the series.
+Sarawak-based TV channel, TVS acquired the broadcasting rights and entering the licensing agreement for the series.
 He said that the new Gerak Khas will retained some old cast with the addition of new cast members, including from Sarawak.
+The series premiered on TVS starting 3 July 2026.